Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: The mighty ``stones''

-It may be interesting to point out that, combining two models---each contains one component of the scalar LQ pair---surely works for both the options (i) and (ii).
-Often the combined model will involve more new degrees of freedom, rendering them less appealing.
-Yet interesting ones can arise.
-For instance, models A-1 (A-2) and B-1 (B-2) of T1-i-a, although each consists of 3 new fields besides the LQs, share 2 of them.
-Bringing the two models together will thus generate a next best option as well, which consists of 6 new degrees of freedom, just like the updated models such as T3-i-a-A-1 (A-2).
-Besides, both $S_3$ and $R_2$ in this model will contribute to the neutrino mass generation.
+At this point, it may be interesting to note that combining two of the above models---each contains one component of the scalar LQ pair---surely works for both the options (i) and (ii).
+Although these combined models often involve more new degrees of freedom and are therefore less appealing, some of them can still be very interesting.
+For instance, the models A-1 (A-2) and B-1 (B-2) associated with the diagram T1-i-a, although each of them consists of three new fields besides the LQs, share two of them.
+Bringing the two models together can thus generate another best option as well, which consists of six new degrees of freedom, just like the aforementioned updated models such as T3-i-a-A-1 (A-2).
+Besides, both the LQs $S_3$ and $R_2$ in this model will contribute to the neutrino mass generation.
 Based on this model, one may also build an even larger model by adding the LQ $S_1$.
-Although the model may be cumbersome, a slight compromise on model minimality might be a good bargain here, especially given that it contains all the scalar LQs in Table~\ref{tab:anomalies}.
+Although the model seems cumbersome, a slight compromise on minimality might be a good bargain here, given especially that it contains all the scalar LQs in Table~\ref{tab:anomalies}.